 FCC Regina Spirit Fund

-Applications are closed and will re-open in January 2020.
+Applications are closed and will re-open January, 2023.

 Balancing school and personal expenses isn’t easy.
-Open to Aboriginal students attending one of four Saskatchewan post-secondary institutions, the FCC Aboriginal Student Empowerment Fund can provide you with up to $1,000 for basic needs any time during the semester.
+Open to Indigenous students attending one of four Saskatchewan post-secondary institutions, the FCC Indigenous Student Empowerment Fund can provide you with up to $1,000 for basic needs any time during the semester.

 Applications accepted year round.